 Symptoms of Medial Epicondylitis

-Golfer’s elbow can can often feel like stiff elbow (frozen elbow).
-The pain and tenderness associated with medial epicondylitis will occur on the inside of the elbow and will intensify when lifting, extending or making a fist.
-For some, the pain will radiate up and down the arm while for others the pain will stay primarily in the elbow itself.
+Pain and tenderness associated with medial epicondylitis will occur on the inside of the elbow and will intensify with wrist and forearm motion, griping, and cocking.
+The medial epicondyle (bump on the inside of the upper arm bone) may also be tender to touch with or without visible swelling.
+Additionally, the pain may radiate up and down the arm.
 Numbness or tingling will often occur making the elbow area weak and stiff.

 Are you experiencing symptoms associated with golfer’s elbow?